 - 1. Illegal parking is defined as parking in "No Parking" areas, parking in a way to interfere with buses and emergency vehicles, parking in a way to block other cars, parking in spots that are not designated as parking spaces, parking in spots designated as reserved or handicapped. - 2.
 Speeding, reckless driving, or careless driving will result in loss of parking or driving privileges on MRH parking lot or grounds.
 Safety is our first and foremost concern. - 3.
-There is NOT a guarantee of parking.
-There is limited space.
-Get here early!
+Please Park on the Pool Parking Lot

-PHONES/CELL PHONES/HEADPHONES
+PHONES/CELL PHONES/HEADPHONES/EARBUDS